Online Human Behavior Degree Programs

 What Will I Learn in an Online Graduate Degree Program?

-At the master's level, you can pursue an online Master of Arts (M.A.) or Master of Science (M.S.) degree in either psychology or human behavior.
+At the master's level, you can pursue an online Master of Science (M.S.) degree in either psychology or human behavior.
 Some psychology master's degree programs may offer specializations in research or teaching.
 Online programs in both human behavior and psychology will educate you fully in the cognitive and behavioral functions of sexual relationships, industrial organizations, students, the elderly and individuals taking psychological medications.
 You'll also learn about such related skills as personal growth, behavioral assessments and interventions and group communication dynamics.

 Most online master's degree programs are heavily research-based.
 You'll learn how to use popular research theories to conduct psychological and behavioral assessments, as well as becoming educated in the analysis of existing research.
 Some programs also include courses on statistics, which teach you how to conduct statistical analysis and create a research design using statistics.
 When you get towards the end of your master's degree studies, you'll have the chance to put these research skills to use with a required thesis or project in a relevant area of psychological or behavioral studies.
 Some institutions offer or require a comprehensive exam in lieu of a thesis or research project.